WWE News: Shawn Michaels Turned Down Huge Match With Current Superstar

 Even though Shawn Michaels broke his vow to stay retired at last year’s Crown Jewel event in Saudi Arabia, it was a one-off situation.
 The WWE Hall of Famer doesn’t seem interested in reprising his role as an in-ring performer, no matter how much fans want to see him compete in one more match.

 There are plenty of dream matches that fans have in mind for the Heartbreak Kid, should he ever decide to change his mind.
-Perhaps more than any other, however, the WWE Universe wants to see him go toe-to-toe with AJ Styles — who’s arguably the most talented in-ring performer in the company.
+Perhaps more than any other, however, the WWE Universe wants to see him go toe-to-toe with AJ Styles, who’s arguably the most talented in-ring performer in the company.

 Styles is also very open to the idea, but it’s probably never going to happen.
 In a recent interview with WWE Now, he revealed that he pitched the idea to the Hall of Famer, only to be rejected.